-During life's difficult moments, sometimes popular clichés just don't cut it.
-When it comes to depression, individuals can struggle with deep philosophical questions that can't be resolved with trite truisms.
-In moments like these, Rollo May's quotes can help by reconciling existential psychology and the individual human experience.
+Sometimes, popular clichés just don't cut it when it comes to mental health.
+Regarding depression, individuals can grapple with deep philosophical questions that can't be resolved with trite truisms.
+In these moments, Rollo May's quotes can help by reconciling existential psychology and the individual human experience.

-His educational path evolved with him, as he moved through different life experiences.
+May’s educational path evolved with him, as he moved through different life experiences.
 For example, he began at Michigan State University, earning a bachelor's degree in English, which he later completed at Oberlin College.
-Then, he taught English for three years in Greece, where he developed an interest in theology.
+Then, he taught English for three years in Greece where he developed an interest in theology.

 Upon his return to the United States and in search of a new life, he was ordained as a minister and worked in the church for several years.
 It was around this time that May was diagnosed with tuberculosis.
 As was the custom at that time, May recovered at a sanatorium over the course of 18 months.

 This life-threatening illness and the long recovery process strengthened May's interest in philosophy and psychology.
-In fact, it was after the time spent in the sanatorium, that May developed a strong interest in anxiety since he had had an opportunity to observe, not only his own experience of anxiety, but also those around him, who were dealing with anxiety, isolation, fear, depersonalization, and even death itself.
+In fact, it was after the time spent in the sanatorium, that May developed a strong interest in anxiety since he had had an opportunity to observe it firsthand, not only with his own experience of anxiety, but with those around him.

 Once he fully recovered, May returned to the academic world and furthered his educational career by earning a Ph.D. in Clinical Psychology from Teachers College at Columbia University in 1949.

 May went on to found both Saybrook University and a research center in San Francisco.
-He also taught at many top schools throughout the United States and wrote many seminal books, which are still considered relevant today - not only to psychologists and fellow researchers but to people like you and me, too.
+He also taught at many top schools throughout the United States and wrote many seminal books, which are still considered relevant today.

 Rollo May is considered "the father of existential psychotherapy" in the US, but what exactly is existential psychotherapy or psychology?
-Understanding this will make the Rollo May quotes much more relevant.
+Understanding this may make Rollo May’s quotes much more meaningful.

 What Is Existential Psychology?

 For example, Freud and his followers "sought to bring a scientific methodology to the study of the mind and mental processes, including psychological disorders and psychotherapy”.
 History would later prove that his methods and theories (many of which heavily influenced society at that time) were not at all scientific.
 As Sartre noted, psychology in a strict Freudian sense didn't go further than "describing mere patterns of desires and tendencies".
 According to May, Western thought had been dominated by the split between subject and object ever since the Renaissance, and this seeped into everything from industrialism and urbanism to medicine.

 Existential Philosophy Sees The Human Person As An Entire Being

-For May, existentialist philosophy is a resistance to rationalism and idealism that reduces a person to just another object to be scrutinized; someone who can be controlled, calculated, dissected and divvied up into disparate parts.
+For May, existentialist philosophy is a resistance to rationalism and idealism that reduces a person to just another object to be scrutinized: someone who can be controlled, calculated, dissected and divided into disparate parts.

-To May, the human being wasn't a sum of his or her parts, but a being that was constantly in the state of becoming and always existing.
+To May, the human being wasn't merely a sum of their parts, but a being that was constantly in the state of becoming and always existing.
 This was a big step away from earlier psychological practices, and it returned humanity and empathy to the individual.

-May had a "sharper awareness of the tragic dimensions of human existence," and his existentialism offered a much-needed bridge between the scientifically abstract, and what is real for people - especially those seeking treatment through psychotherapy.
+May’s existentialism offered a much-needed bridge between the scientifically abstract and the reality for people seeking treatment through psychotherapy.

 Is There A Place For Existential Philosophy In Scientific Psychology And Psychotherapy?

 Some academics opposed the introduction of philosophy into psychology because they feared it would make this science less concrete.
-However, May believed that philosophy and science ought to go hand-in-hand.
-What's more, he also believed that it's very dangerous when science turns its back on philosophy.
+However, May believed that philosophy and science should go hand-in-hand.

-In an age where science had become fixated on analyzing, codifying and treating conditions, May saw that it served the field of science, but not necessarily the individual.
-But May believed that psychology and psychotherapy should put the individual first.
+In an age where science had become fixated on analyzing, codifying, and treating conditions, May saw that it served the field of science, but not necessarily the individual.
+According to May, psychology and psychotherapy should put the individual first.

-To May, the goal of psychoanalysis is to help the individual become the best version of themselves, and to pursue authenticity and freedom, even if that meant going against society's standards.
-And while this can push someone out of his or her comfort zone, May thought it better and healthier than doing the opposite.
+To May, the goal of psychoanalysis is to help the individual become the best version of themselves and to pursue authenticity and freedom, even if that meant going against society's standards.
+And while this can push someone out of their comfort zone, May thought it better and healthier than doing the opposite.

-For example, forcing an individual to live according to society's boundaries and expectations don't allow them to live an authentic life.
-Instead, it's a sure way to repression and self-censorship.
+For example, he worried that forcing an individual to live according to society's boundaries and expectations doesn’t always allow them to live an authentic life.
+Instead, he thought, it's a sure way to repression and self-censorship.
 In fact, May said, "Every human being must have a point at which he stands against culture, where he says, 'This is me and the world be damned!'"

 How Does Existential Philosophy Enrich Psychoanalysis?

-May promoted the idea that psychoanalysis and existentialism can be used together to observe the individual in his social context, rather than see the person (and his other mental illness) as a detached object, unaffected by his or her world.
+May promoted the idea that psychoanalysis and existentialism can be used together to observe the individual in his social context, rather than viewing the person (and their mental illness) as a detached object, unaffected by their world.

-In today's day in age, it's easy to take this holistic mindset for granted.
+In today's day and age, it's easy to take this holistic mindset for granted.
 Buddhism, Hinduism, Ayurvedic practices, yoga, and Eastern spirituality abound.
-In the early 20th century, these were new and revolutionary belief systems, making May a man ahead of his time.
+In the early 20th century, though, these were new and revolutionary belief systems, making May a man ahead of his time.

-As you can see, Rollo May isn't merely an inspirational writer, or someone who quotes make a nice background for your PC.
-May's quotes below stem from a belief that the human person and his own unique human experience should be front and center of any healing.
+As you can see, Rollo May isn't merely an inspirational writer.
+Instead, his quotes illustrate the belief that the human person and his own unique human experience should be front and center of any healing.

 Before May, psychoanalysis leaned more on the apathetic side, making it easy to objectify individuals with mental illness.
 But this wasn't good enough for May.
-He believed it was crucial for people to rediscover how to care for one another - even a therapist for the patient.
+He believed it was crucial for people to rediscover how to care for one another.

 In fact, May believed that the only way to become fully human was to make free choices and then commit to them.
 He saw psychotherapy as playing a vital role in empowering individuals to do just that.

-Rollo May Quotes Provide Insight Into Life's Difficult, Pressing Questions
+Rollo May Quotes Provide Insight Into Life's Pressing Questions

-The individual, and his or her own unique experiences of suffering, depression, and anxiety are invaluable in the healing and recovery process.
+The individual, and their own unique experiences of suffering, depression, and anxiety are invaluable in the healing and recovery process.
 Rollo May's many notable works have repeated these beliefs again and again.

 Rollo May Quotes On Suffering